Cloud-Temple/yaani/README.md

 ```
 ...
 import:
+  dcim:
     devices:
       host_vars:
         # Load the value of primary_ip and make it accessible in the 'host_ip' variable.
         host_ip: primary_ip
 ...
 ```